NickZay/FileLinesSorter/README.md

 # FileLinesSorter

-It is my first programming experience project
+It is my first programming project

 Using pure-C and doxygen